zamanmiraz/predict-crypto/README.md

-# 🐶 Predict-Doge
+# 🐶 Predict-Crypto

-A machine-learning project to analyze and forecast Dogecoin (DOGE) prices using historical market data and enriched feature sets.
+A machine-learning project to analyze and forecast Cryptocurrency prices using historical market data and enriched feature sets.

 ---